A classic green Basil Pesto recipe. Perfectly balanced for flavour and texture, with tips for making and ideas on how to use it.

 Pesto recipes vary in how much garlic they use.
 But I speak from experience when I say ‘go easy on the garlic’… Add too much and your carefully crafted Pesto will taste harsh and overpowering.
-Remember that the garlic in Pesto is raw and hasn’t been ‘tamed’ by heat.
+Remember that the garlic in Pesto is raw and hasn’t been ‘tamed’ with cooking.
 Thus, it can quickly crowd the balanced blend of cheese, pine nuts and basil to the extent that it is quite unpleasant to eat.

 Start low at a maximum of ½ a clove (less if the clove is very large).
 You can always add more to taste later if needed.

 Seasoning of anything is a personal thing.
 Some people like a little less or more salt and pepper… Others prefer a hint of acidity or greater sweetness…

 Therefore, when making this Basil Pesto Recipe, be sure to taste the final mix and to adjust the level of seasoning (along with garlic and lemon juice) to taste.

 Don’t skip the lemon

 Although not all recipes use it, I add a little lemon juice when making Pesto for the following reasons.
 Lemon…

 - Gives the pesto a light freshness.
 The citrus acidity is (and should be) subtle, but will ‘brighten’ the flavour on the tastebuds and offer a ‘cleanness’ that enhances the experience of eating it.

 - Lemon is a natural preservative that helps to improve the storage and shelf-life of the Pesto.

 - Because it is a preservative, it will also help the Pesto to maintain its beautiful green hue (in the same way that adding it to fruit salad keeps the apples from going brown).